platformsh/platformsh-docs/reference/contact-support.md

 ![image](/images/login-screen1.png)

 1. Click on the `Create Ticket` button located just underneath the tab list.
+You will need to have at least one active project in order to create a support ticket.

 ![image](/images/create-ticket.png)

-> **note** > You will need to have at least one active project in order to create a support ticket.

-1. Select the relevat project from the `support plan` drop-down list.
+1. Select the relevant project from the `support plan` drop-down list.
 Then type a short summary of your issue in the subject field.

 ![image](/images/create-ticket-step1.png)